 Decisions of the Funding Board are final.
-Keep in mind that all Funding Board decisions are made with approval from members of at least two departments of Student Government, and most Funding Board decisions are made with unanimous approval from the Senate, House, and Executive Branch.
+Keep in mind that all Funding Board decisions are made with approval from members of at least two departments of Student Government, and most Funding Board decisions are made with unanimous approval from Legislative and Executive Branches.